Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 Reaching a defensible clearing the party decides they should rest to be better prepared for the dangers to come but not before an ocre jelly emerges from under the bridge they camp near and attacks them.
 Shoko recognizes the creature and relays to the party that cutting or stabbing the creature has little effect except to cause it to split into copies of itself creating more enemies.

+	1.
+	Zio attacks with sonic blast which seems effective Shoko creates illusionary copies of himself and charges it.
+	Ochi fires an arrow out of his sleeve which causes the ooze to duplicate.
+	Ukshaka charges it.
+	Grayson flying kicks his way in and decimates one of the oozes ooze attacks shoko dispelling an image
+	2.
-zio attacks with sonic blast which seems effective shoko creates illusionary copies of himself and charges it. ochi fires an arrow out of his sleeve which causes the ooze to duplicate. ukchaka charges it. grayson flying kicks his way in and decimates one of the oozes ooze attacks shoko dispelling an image zio fires a blast of heat from his hands on the remaining ooze shoko adopts a defensive stance.
+	Zio fires a blast of heat from his hands on the remaining ooze shoko adopts a defensive stance.
 	Ochi closes the gap and strikes it with his staff.

 Ochi wipes his weapon clean in the grass.